Leadership Coaching Secrets For Handling Difficult Clients

 - Customers not paying on time, or worse, they’re not paying at all.

 - Customers are calling you about a particular matter when you’ve already directed them to talk to somebody with that responsibility in your organisation.

 - Customers might not be providing you all the relevant information to enable you to do your job.

 - They don’t read or listen to your communications with them via email or phone carefully and take enough note to take the appropriate action.

 - They don’t take your advice, especially when they ask for it.

 - Customers insult or upset members of your team but wouldn’t dare speak to you in that manner.

 Leadership Coaching With A Good System Process

 We all have clients that are breaking these rules.
-They’re breaking rules of our organization and they are breaking the business we have designed.
-This creates stress in an organization.
+They’re breaking rules of our organisation and they are breaking the business we have designed.
+This creates stress in an organisation.
 It creates stress in the systems and processes and it also creates stress in the human beings involved.